chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/USB_Host/FWupgrade_Standalone/readme.txt

                              achieved only when system clock is set to 168 MHz.
  - SYSCLK is set to 180 MHz: for only HS Core, since no embedded PHY is used.

-This example uses the USB Host to:
+This application uses the USB Host to:
  - DOWNLOAD: Reads the defined image (.bin) file “DOWNLOAD_FILENAME” from the thumb drive and writes it to the embedded Flash memory.
  - UPLOAD:   Reads the entire embedded Flash memory and saves the contents to the defined file name